shpark99/OSS_final_project/README.md

 * Easy to find and see the class materials.
 * If you use it with your second server, the sever can be used as the secondary storage for storing class materials.
 ## How do you get start?
-* First, you need to have a table with five columns named "semester", "code","professor", "class" and "filename".
+* First, you need to have a table with five columns named "semester", "code","professor", "class" and "filename" in database.
 * In the "Insert.php" and "db.php" file, you have to change informations related to database (id, password, db name) to your own informations of database.
 * You have to put pdf files in Class directory.
 * When you add information, file name must be same as the name you had saved in your server.